 A half-Chinese aspiring fashion designer and Parisian superhero is certainly not the typical Asian you see on tv.
 Splitting life between boys and school and saving the city Marinette doesn’t have time to worry about what people think she should be and just is the delightful powerful character she is.

 Josh Chan – Crazy Ex-Girlfriend

 I have two cousins who are total SoCal Asian Bros (to the eternal frustration of my Tito) and yeah it’s another stereotype but it’s not one the majority think of when thinking about Asian stereotypes and Josh Chan embodying that role on tv is so essential, especially since he is a full character and not just the stereotype.
 I’m glad that Rachel Bloom has said this was always going to be the ex-boyfriend and that the CW went with it.

 Jason Mendoza and Tahani Al-Jamil – The Good Place

 Both of these characters started the show as everything you’d expect from Asian characters.
 The silent monk and the overachieving model minority.
 And both of them so thoroughly dismantled that initial impression that they can’t not be on here.
-This interview with Manny Jacinto hits the issue straight-on about needing more hot dumb asians and this interview with Jameela Jamil about how Tahani has progressed and her armour of perfection is fantastic.
+This interview with Manny Jacinto hits the issue straight-on about needing more hot dumb Asians and this interview with Jameela Jamil about how Tahani has progressed and her armor of perfection is fantastic.